haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

   - blocks are organized into Block Groups of 32K blocks
   - each block group contains inodes and data blocks

+When a file is deleted in EXT4, the operating system does not overwrite or delete the file's data blocks.
+It only marks the inode as free and removes the directory entry that mapped the filename to that inode.
+The data blocks themselves are marked as available, but their contents remain on disk until the OS overwrites them with new data.

+That is why file recovery is possible: if the inode has not been reallocated and the data blocks not overwritten, we can recover both the metadtaa and the file contents.

 ### Directory structure

 ![Linux Forensics](../media/unix-dir.png) <br />